 - As part of the New Zealand immunisation schedule:

 - 11-year-olds are given Tdap vaccine (also called Boostrix®), which protects against tetanus, diphtheria and whooping cough (pertussis) and chicken pox vaccine if they have not already had the disease or the vaccine earlier.

 - 12-year-olds are given HPV vaccine, for protection against human papillomavirus.

-Other recommended vaccines are chickenpox vaccine, measles, mumps and rubella (MMR) vaccine, meningococcal vaccine and influenza vaccine.
+- Other recommended vaccines are measles, mumps and rubella (MMR) vaccine, meningococcal vaccine and influenza vaccine.
 These are not funded and have to be paid for privately.

 Free immunisations for 11 and 12-year-olds

-In New Zealand, children are offered free immunisations at around 11 and 12 years old.
+In New Zealand, children are offered free immunisations at 11 and 12 years old.
 These immunisations may be offered through schools or by your doctor (general practice).
-The public health nurse will visit participating schools and give children consent forms to bring home for their parents to sign for each vaccine.
+A public health nurse visits some schools and gives children consent forms to bring home for their parents to sign for each vaccine.
 Parents need to fill out the forms and say whether or not they consent to the vaccine, sign the form and return it to the school.

 Age 11 (Year 7)

 Immunisation is offered against tetanus, diphtheria and whooping cough (pertussis).
 This is given as one injection called the Tdap vaccine (also called Boostrix).
 The vaccine boosts the protection that children receive as babies against tetanus, diphtheria and whooping cough (pertussis).

 - After the full course of immunisations, protection is expected to last at least 20 years against tetanus.